Guerneville, California: Geography

 Guerneville is located in western Sonoma County, along the Russian River on State Route 116, between Monte Rio to the west and Forestville to the east.

 The CDP has a total area of 9.88 sqmi.
 Of that, 9.71 sqmi is land and 0.17 sqmi (1.72%) is water.

 Climate

 Guerneville has cool, wet winters and warm, dry summers, a climate typical of northern coastal California.
-Although rainfall is rare during the summer months, fog often comes up the river from the Pacific Ocean, producing enough condensation to create "fog drip," which sustains the numerous redwood trees, ferns, and other vegetation.
+Although rainfall is rare during the summer months, fog often comes up the river from the Pacific Ocean.
+The associated condensation creates "fog drip," which sustains the numerous redwood trees, ferns, and other vegetation.